Release 0.27: Python routes and quality of life improvements

 As of this release we differentiate between how request.body and request.{path,query,cookies,headers} behave. request.body's properties are now accessed directly instead of with request.body.all() before.

-This change also applies to the Go binding, where request.Body is now a map[string]any.
+This change also applies to the Go backend, where request.Body is now a map[string]any.

 .all removed from dispatchers